David has been IChemE’s Chief Executive since late 2006.

 In his IChemE roles Neil leads all professional qualifications activities of the institution.
 This encompasses leadership for accreditation of university degrees, accreditation of company professional development schemes, as well as the management and regulation of professional registration of chemical engineers worldwide.
 Most recently this has included important initiatives in the field of Process Safety.

-In addition Neil leads IChemE’s international development, having established IChemE’s office in Kuala Lumpur (Malaysia), Wellington (NZ) and China (Shanghai) and is engaged with developing the profession worldwide, leading IChemE activities in India, Middle East, South Africa and elsewhere.
+In addition Neil leads IChemE’s international development, having established IChemE’s office in Kuala Lumpur (Malaysia), Wellington (NZ) and is engaged with developing the profession worldwide, leading IChemE activities in India, Middle East, South Africa and elsewhere.

 Neil is a Chartered Engineer and a Chartered Scientist.
 He is a Fellow of IChemE and HonFellow of the Society for the Environment

-Justin Blades joined IChemE in January 2005, assuming the role of Marketing and Membership Development Manager and later Director of Regional Groups and Membership Support.
+Justin Blades joined IChemE in January 2005 and is currently Deputy Chief Executive and Chief Operating Officer, having previously fulfilled the roles of Marketing and Membership Development Manager and Director of Regional Groups and Membership Support.

 A Marketing and Management graduate, Justin’s business career spans a number of vertical industries, commercial and not-for-profit sectors.